cbrightly/content/nautilus/wiki/wallets_en.md

 Bitcoin addresses are also sometimes referred to as 'public keys'.

 Addresses may exist completely offline and can be printed on physical objects.
 Even if only used once, every address is permanent and can hold a bitcoin value forever if required.
-To view the current value of any bitcoin address ever created, use Challenger Deep's [Blockchain Explorer](LINK)
+To view the current value of any bitcoin address ever created, use Kaiko's [Blockchain Explorer](LINK)

 ### How Many Bitcoin Addresses Are There?  ###